On Ilkla Moor Baht 'at: Collected versions

 EFDSS director Douglas Kennedy collected a version in 1917 from a performer in Ilkley named Wilfred Hall, which was later printed in his son Peter Kennedy's book Folksongs of Britain & Ireland (1975).

 Several audio recordings have been made of traditional versions.
-Ken Stubbs recorded Albert Gartside of Delph in the West Riding singing the song in 1964, whilst Fred Hamer recorded William Bleasdale singing a version in the village of Chipping in Lancashire some time in the 1950s or 60s.
+Ken Stubbs recorded Albert Gartside of Delph in the West Riding singing the song in 1964, whilst Fred Hamer recorded William Bleasdale singing a version in the village of Chipping in Lancashire some time in the 1950s or '60s.
 The American folklorist Helen Hartness Flanders recorded a version in her hometown of Springfield, Vermont and another in Naushon Isle, Massachusetts in the 1940s, suggesting that the song had made its way to North America with immigrants from Yorkshire.

-A new musical rendition of on Ilkla Moor Baht'at was produced in 2013 by Grammy award winning artist Eliot Kennedy, featuring Lesley Garrett and Brian Blessed rapping the song.
-The project was the brainchild of Clair Challenor-Chadwick at Cause UK Public Relations, stemming from the idea that Yorkshire children didn't know the song.
+A new musical rendition of "On Ilkla Moor Baht'at" was produced in 2013 by Grammy award winning artist Eliot Kennedy, featuring Lesley Garrett and Brian Blessed rapping the song.
+The project was the brainchild of Clair Challenor-Chadwick at Cause UK Public Relations, stemming from the idea that Yorkshire children did not know the song.
 The song also features community choir Rock Up and Sing and Fame Academy singer Alistair Griffin, the Grimethorpe Colliery Band and The X Factor singer and Yorkshire Regiment soldier Jonjo Kerr.

 Lyrics

 The lyrics consist of a sequence of similar verses, each consisting of seven lines, with one mutable element: while the first, third and fourth lines are the same in each verse, they change with each following verse.
 In these lines, the words on the last two beats are repeated in the first and third lines, but not in the fourth line.
-The other lines do not change; all verses feature the same second, fifth, sixth and seventh lines, "On Ilkla Mooar baht 'at".
+The other lines do not change; all verses feature the same second, fifth, sixth and seventh lines, "On Ilkla Moor baht 'at".